transferwise/pipelinewise-tap-mysql/README.md

 ### Optional config parameters

+`filter_db`: Comma separated list of schemas to extract tables only from particular schemas and to improve data extraction performance

 `session_sqls`: List of SQL commands to run when a connection made.
 This allows to set session variables dynamically, like timeouts.
 If not set then the following commands will be executed:
 ```
 SET @@session.time_zone="+0:00"